aws-ia/cfn-abi-crowdstrike-fcs/guide/content/deployment-steps.md

 #### Prerequisites

-1. Create an IAM role with the required permissions in the AWS Management Console account to allow the CfCT solution to launch resources.
+Create an IAM role with the required permissions in the AWS management account to allow the CfCT solution to launch resources.

 #### How it works